joemoose/dungeoneers.d20/docs/combat.md

 ## Inititative

-When combat breaks out, a turn order must first be established for all the combatants.
-Turns allow every player to participate (no hogging the limelight) and provide tactical opportunities during combat.

 If you attack unsuspecting foes, your character and any allies aware of the plan go first.
-Otherwise, make a **DEX** or a **WIL** check to act before your opponents.
-Your opponents will all act on the same turn.

-At the beginning of each subsequent round of combat, make a DEX or a WIL check to act before your opponents.
+Otherwise, during the *first round of combat*, each player must make a DEX or WIL save to act.
+Special circumstances, abilities, items, or skills may negate this requirement.
+Players that fail this save *lose their turn* for the first round.

+The opponents then take their turn and the first round ends.
+The next round begins with the players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

 ## Attacks